mollywoodnini/ga-z270x-ug/README.md

 * **AMD Only:** Works out of box.
 You do need to remove Nvidia specifics from the config.
 Remove `nvda_drv=1` from Boot Arguments.
 Remove `NvidiaWeb=Yes` from System Parameters.
 * Rename `post-config.plist` to `config.plist`.
 * Copy SSD_EFI to mounted SSD EFI partition.
 * Install required kexts using a kext installer like KextWizard or do it manually.
-The bare minimum will remain in Clover for Recovery.
-See folder Post_Install_Kexts.
 Don't forget to run Repair Permissions if using KextWizard.
 * Install any additional required software now for devices.
 * Rebuild kext cache `sudo kextcache -i /`
 * Shutdown.
 Do not restart.